yeoedward/Neural-Turing-Machine/README.md

     dynamic_rnn requires the number of steps to be the same across minibatches so we need to pad to max_steps.

-Upgrade to latest Tensorflow v0.8.
-Pip automatically uses v0.7+
+Upgrade to latest Tensorflow v0.8 (Pip automatically uses v0.7+):

 sudo pip install --upgrade https://storage.googleapis.com/tensorflow/mac/tensorflow-0.8.0-py2-none-any.whl

 Citations: